cloudcreativity/json-api/README.md

 This is similar to application frameworks providing access to singleton HTTP Request and Response objects.

-The `CloudCreativity\JsonApi\Contracts\Integration\EnvironmentInterface` provides a standard interface to access the current state of the JSON API request.
-The standard dependencies are:
+The `CloudCreativity\JsonApi\Contracts\Integration\EnvironmentInterface` provides a standard interface to access the current *state* of the JSON API request.
+The *state* comprises of:

 * The url prefix for JSON API links.
 * A single set of schemas.
 * A single encoder instance.
-* A decoder instance, if the request provided HTTP body content.
+* A decoder instance, if the request included a HTTP `Content-Type` header.
 * JSON API request parameters.

+> A concrete class (`CloudCreativity\JsonApi\Integration\EnvironmentService`) is provided to use if desired.
+This expects to be initialised when JSON API support is required within an application.

+> In middleware based applications (e.g. Laravel 5) we're using middleware on JSON API routes to initialise this service.

+> In event based applications (e.g. Zend 2), we're using an event listener to initialise the service once a JSON API route has been matched.

+> In either scenario, global middleware or a global event listener can be used to initialise the service if every route in the application is a JSON API endpoint.

 ## 2. Schema Sets